Podman

 1. Download the installation package from the official website.

-2. Run the installer and follow the prompts.
+2. Run the installer and follow the prompts to complete the installation process.

 Technical Specifications